unforswearing/todo_markup.js/README.md

 ## Grammar

-The syntax for todo_markup.js must adhere to the following rules:
+When creating todo files for use with `todo_markup.js` you must adhere to the following rules:

 - All operators must be placed at the beginning of the line
 - Operators must be followed by a single space